Quansight-Labs/ndindex/docs/indexing-guide/index.md

 subset of the full NumPy semantics outlined here.

 Semantically, an index `x` picks some subset of the elements of `a`.
-An index `a[x]` always either returns a new array with the same dtype as `a`, and indeed, some subset of the same elements that were in `a`, or it raises `IndexError`.
-The key rule that applies to all types of indices is this:
+An index `a[x]` always either returns a new array with some subset of the elements of `a`, or it raises `IndexError`.
+The most important rule for indexing, which applies to all types of indices, is this:

 > **Indices do not in any way depend on the *values* of the elements they select.
 They only depend on their *position* in the array `a`.**